 Speckled Eggs

 Sometimes, you may notice some color inconsistencies with some eggs.
 They are called speckled eggs.
 Extra calcium deposits are what give speckled eggs their distinctive appearance.
-The phenomenon of the speckled egg is caused by disturbances in the egg-forming calcification procedure.
+Speckled eggs result from disturbances in the egg’s calcification process.
 It has to do with how the eggs have journeyed through the hen.

 The splotches are usually present and created during the earlier stage in the process.
 The process is supplemented by the egg rotating as it moves through the oviduct.
 The spotted appearance is achieved as it’s paired with a slow spin rate as it travels through.